 - Corticosteroids.
-High doses of corticosteroids are the mainstay of pyoderma gangrenosum treatment.
+The most common treatment are daily doses of corticosteroids.
 These drugs may be applied to the skin, injected into the wound or taken by mouth (prednisone).
-Using corticosteroids for a long time or in high doses may cause serious side effects, including bone loss and an increased risk of infection.
-To help limit side effects, your doctor will gradually reduce your dose once your wounds begin to heal.
+Using corticosteroids for a long time or in high doses may cause serious side effects.
+Because of this your doctor may prescribe steroid-sparing (nonsteroidal) drugs if you need long-term treatment.

 - Pain medication.
 Depending on the extent of your wounds, you may benefit from pain medication, especially when dressings are being changed.